CordeiroM17/Sushiman/Readme.md

 # Sushiman 🍣

-Welcome to **Sushiman**, a delightful web page dedicated to showcasing the beauty of sushi and japanese food.
-This project was inspired by a YouTube video and I created during my first year as a developer.
+Welcome to **Sushiman**, a website dedicated to showcasing the beauty and flavours of sushi and Japanese cuisine.
+This project was inspired by a YouTube video and was created during my first year as a developer.
+Sushiman features beautiful images, brief descriptions of various sushi dishes, and an easy-to-navigate design.
+Dive into the world of sushi and discover the what's behind each roll.

 ## Table of Contents
 - [Demo](#demo)